4rlenrey/Notes/Networking.md

 ## Internet Protocol Suite

-Often referred to as TCP/IP model.
-It consists of 4 layers that contain different communication protocols.
+Often referred to as TCP/IP.
+It consists of 4 conceptual layers that contain different communication protocols.
 These protocols are used in the Internet.

 These layers *(with some example protocols)* are: